bertt/b3dm.tooling/README.md

 ## Running

-1] Command Info b3dm_file gives header info about b3dm file
+1] Command Info b3dm_file gives header info about b3dm file and glTF in the payload

 Example: